canonical/platform-engineering-docs/delivery-workflows/pulses/pulse-retro.rst

 Publishing
 ~~~~~~~~~~

-The internal and external posts are to be done by the Platform Engineering ninja
+The internal and external posts are to be done by the Platform Engineering Ninja
 assigned for a pulse who will write both the internal and external updates.